kakatcy/pro-mern-book/README.md

 # Chapter notes
+## Chapter 3: React Components
+**Summary**
+In this chapter, I created React classes and components and also pass data among these components.
+**Chapter 2 notes and errors:**
+1. React Classes
+     - React classes are created by extending React.Component which all custom classes must be derived.
+2. Composing Components
+     - By using component composition, the UI can be split into smaller independent pieces so that each piece can be coded and reasoned in isolation.
+3. Passing Data Using Properties
+     - The easiest way to pass data to child components is using an attribute when instantiating a component.
+For example `<IssueRow issur_title="Title of the first issue" />`, then within the render() method of the child, we can display it by using `<td>{this.props.issue_title}</td>`
+     -

 ## Chapter 2: Hello World
 **Summary**
 In this chapter, I learned the basics of how React applications can be built.
 I wrote some simple code in React JSX and then used Babel to transform JSX into pure JavaScript to support old browsers.